TuwaIO/nova-uikit/packages/nova-transactions/README.md

 -   **`@tuwaio/pulsar-core`**: The core state management engine.
 -   **`@tuwaio/nova-transactions` (this package)**: The React components that consume state from `pulsar-core` and render the UI.

-You must use both packages together to achieve the full functionality.
+You must set up both the Pulsar engine and this UI package to achieve the full functionality.

 ## Core Features

 -   **🧩 UI Components:** A suite of pre-built, accessible components including `TransactionModal`, `TransactionToasts`, and `TransactionHistory`.
--   **🔌 Simple Integration:** Just wrap your app in our providers, and the UI will automatically react to transactions tracked by `pulsar-core`.
+-   **🔌 Simple Integration:** The UI automatically reacts to transactions tracked by `pulsar-core`.
 -   **🌐 Internationalization (i18n):** Built-in support for multiple languages and easy overrides for all text content.
 -   **🎨 Highly Customizable:** Styled with `@tuwaio/nova-core` to be easily themed using Tailwind CSS.

 ## Installation

-1. Install the required TUWA packages:
+1. Install all the required TUWA packages:

     ```bash
-    pnpm add @tuwaio/nova-transactions @tuwaio/nova-core @tuwaio/pulsar-core
+    pnpm add @tuwaio/nova-transactions @tuwaio/nova-core @tuwaio/pulsar-core @tuwaio/pulsar-evm @tuwaio/pulsar-react
     ```

 2. This package relies on several peer dependencies.
 Install them if you haven't already: